nixworks/public/news/2011/05/27/index.md

 ### [More towns witness large anti-government demonstrations; three people are reportedly killed by security forces. ](/news/2011/05/27/more-towns-witness-large-anti-government-demonstrations-three-people-are-reportedly-killed-by-security-forces.md)
 ##### David Cameron
 ### [David Cameron, the Prime Minister of the United Kingdom, confirms that his government will be sending AgustaWestland Apache attack helicopters to Libya to assist the 2011 Libyan civil war. ](/news/2011/05/27/david-cameron-the-prime-minister-of-the-united-kingdom-confirms-that-his-government-will-be-sending-agustawestland-apache-attack-helicopte.md)
-_Context: Libya, civil war, Prime Minister, AgustaWestland Apache, David Cameron_
+_Context: Libya, David Cameron, civil war, AgustaWestland Apache, Prime Minister_

 ##### Tunisia
 ### [A camp in Tunisia for people fleeing the conflict in Libya is destroyed after clashes among refugees and local residents. ](/news/2011/05/27/a-camp-in-tunisia-for-people-fleeing-the-conflict-in-libya-is-destroyed-after-clashes-among-refugees-and-local-residents.md)